Agostinho José da Mota

 Agostinho José da Mota (18 June 1824 – 21 August 1878) was a Brazilian painter and teacher.

 Biography

 He was born in Rio de Janeiro.
 His inclination for art emerged early in childhood.
 In 1837 he enrolled in the Imperial Academy of Fine Arts.
 He was a brilliant student and received the prize of travel to Europe in 1850.

-He left the following year for Rome where he studied under the guidance of French landscape painter Jean-Achille Benouville.
-He spent 8 years in Italy and produced works of true merit there.
+He lived in Rome from 1851 to 1855, and studied under the guidance of French landscape painter Jean-Achille Benouville.